Stevecmd/aws-bootcamp-cruddur-2023/journal/week1.md

 >>**NB**: I just had to get my front end to communicate with the back end.
 I used the below referenced article to guide me.
----
-## References

-The referenced article below came in handy.
->>Good Article for Debugging Connection Refused https://pythonspeed.com/articles/docker-connection-refused/
+>>Article on Debugging Connection Refused https://pythonspeed.com/articles/docker-connection-refused/
 ---